-The education level of Vilas citizens is substantially higher than the typical US community, as 31.96% of adults in Vilas have at least a bachelor's degree.
+The education level of Vilas citizens is very high relative to the national average among all cities (21.84%): 34.52% of adults in Vilas have a bachelor's degree or even advanced degree.

 The people who call Vilas home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Vilas residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vilas include German, Irish, English, Scots-Irish, and Polish.
+The greatest number of Vilas residents report their race to be White, followed by Asian.
+Important ancestries of people in Vilas include English, German, Irish, Scots-Irish, and French.

 The most common language spoken in Vilas is English.
 Other important languages spoken here include Spanish and Italian.